 Taste: Female Care is an exceptional blend of rare ingredients leading to an unprecedented journey of taste sensations.
 Rich body and unique aromas guarantee a truly unrivaled experience.

-What's in for me: Support your hormones and your luteal phase with flavonoids, and iridescent, and herbal essential oils that ease premenstrual symptoms.
+What's in for me: Support your hormones and your luteal phase with flavonoids, and iridescent herbal essential oils that ease premenstrual symptoms.
 A strong blend with antioxidant properties that protect cells from oxidative stress and reduce inflammation prior to menstruation.
 The nutritive compounds of Female Care tonify blood flow, ease the nervous system, modulate the synthesis of prostaglandins, and nourish the body before the onset of menorrhagia.
-Sip on female care throughout your menstrual cycle or start drinking it daily one week before menstruation to balance the nervous system, support progesterone production and reduce inflammation.
+Sip on female care up to two times a day, three to seven days before you start your period and then throughout your cycle to balance the nervous system, to soothe cramps, mood swings and nourish the uterus.

 Caffeine-free, sugar-free, gluten-free, additive-free